 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.

 My washer has recently started making a terrible noise during the spin cycle.
 It is spinning and the noise stops as soon as the cycle is over.
-I've had the washing about 12 years now and have never had another problems with it.
 Any ideas?